kubernetes/test-infra/config/jobs/README.md

 ## Running a Production Job

-Normally prow will automatically schedule your job, however if for some reason you need to trigger it again you have a few options:
+Normally prow will automatically schedule your job, however if for some reason you need to trigger it again and are a Prow administrator you have a few options:

 - you can use the rerun feature in prow.k8s.io to run the job again *with the same config*
 - you can use [`config/mkpj.sh`](/config/mkpj.sh) to create a prowjob CR from your local config